 • AMIHA has shared its grant writing capabilities with partner organizations to obtain funds for housing related services.

 • AMIHA continues to promote the use of businesses owned and operated by Native Americans.
-100% of new housing construction and 100% of all infrastructure contracts awarded in the past 24 months have been awarded to Native owned firms.

 • AMIHA has purchased and is managing its first “off reservation” housing project to address the needs of tribal members living in urban areas.